QuantEcon/lecture-source-py/source/rst/cattle_cycles.rst

 depending on the persistence of the demand shock:

 -  If it is purely transitory (:math:`\rho_3 = 0`) then consumption
-   rises immediately, but is later reduced to build stocks up again.
+   rises immediately but is later reduced to build stocks up again.

 -  If it is permanent (:math:`\rho_3 = 1`), then consumption falls
    immediately, in order to build up stocks to satisfy the permanent